floating-ui/floating-ui/.changeset/eleven-maps-matter.md

 "@floating-ui/react": patch
 ---

-fix(useListNavigation): sync indexRef to `selectedIndex` on open.
-Fixes an issue where if `selectedIndex` changed after initial render before opening it would not sync the `activeIndex` correctly.
+fix(useListNavigation): sync internal `indexRef` to `selectedIndex` on open.
+Fixes an issue where if `selectedIndex` changed after initial render before opening, `activeIndex` would not be correctly synced.